Xilinx/XRT/src/runtime_src/doc/toc/p2p.rst

 OpenCL coding style
 ...................

-Consider the example situation as below
+Consider the example situation as below:

   - P2P data transfer from Card1 to Card2
   - Source buffer (buf_src) is OpenCL buffer resident of Card1's DDR
   - Destination buffer (buf_dst) is OpenCL buffer resident of Card2's DDR

-The recommended coding style should be as follows
+The recommended coding style should be as follows:

-  - In the OpenCL host code consider each card as a OpenCL device (cl_device_id) in different OpenCL context (cl_context)
+  1. In the OpenCL host code consider each card as a OpenCL device (cl_device_id) in different OpenCL context (cl_context)

        - Create separate cl_context for each cl_device_id
-  - Define buf_src as regular buffer
+  2. Define buf_src as regular buffer
-  - Define buf_dst as p2p buffer
+  3. Define buf_dst as p2p buffer
-  - Import the p2p buffer (buf_dst) to the context of buf_src.
+  4. Import the p2p buffer (buf_dst) to the context of buf_src.
 Use the following APIs

        - xclGetMemObjectFd
        - xclGetMemObjectFromFd
-  - Perform Copy from `buf_src` to `imported_buf_dst`
+  5. Perform Copy from `buf_src` to `imported_buf_dst`

 .. code-block:: cpp